flavargues/GS15_cryptommunication/README.md

 # GS15_cryptommunication

 This project is for a secure messaging application.
-It uses eXtended Triple Diffie Hellman (X3DH), Triple Data Encryption Standard (3DES) and A5_1.
+It uses eXtended Triple Diffie Hellman (X3DH), Triple Data Encryption Standard (3DES) and A5/1.

-## Retiur d'experience
+## Retour d'experience

 ddddddd